 Learn how to join granny squares!
 You have completed all the granny squares you need to make your beautiful blanket, but now what?
-There are a number of ways to piece together all your squares.
-Read through all of these methods, and then decide which will be the best for you.
+There are a number of ways of joining crochet squares.
+Read through all of these crochet joining methods, and then decide which will be the best for you.
 Your decision must be based on which method you will prefer to work, as well as which final look is the most appealing to you.

 How to Join Granny Squares in Crochet Tutorial

-This article will give you 8 methods you can try for joining granny squares.
+This article will give you 8 easy ways to join granny squares:

 - Whip Stitch